navadmin-viewer/navadmin-viewer.github.io/README.md

   Yes.
 For [iOS](https://apps.apple.com/us/app/navadmin-viewer/id1345135985) and [Android](https://play.google.com/store/apps/details?id=com.ansonliu.navadmin).

-- Why not support *XXX* device?
-Can you make *XXX* feature?
+- Why not support *XXX* feature and device?

-  I probably don't have that device.
-You can send me *XXX* device for testing and pay me for consulting by [emailing me](mailto:support@ansonliu.com).
+  I may not have that device.
+I currently work on this in my own time for free.
+You may contact me for consulting by [emailing me](mailto:support@ansonliu.com).

 - Can I use your data feed in my own work?